Angela0201/WpfStudyingSystem/README.md

      5) Export CSV

 WORKING WITH COURSES:
   Create a course:
   1. Click Create in the Courses section.
   2. Enter: Course nameTeacher full name (first name + last name)
   3. Click OK to save the course.

-     Edit a Course:
+  Edit a course:
   1. Select a course from the courses list.
   2. Click Redact.
   3. Change the course name or teacher name.
   4. Click OK to apply changes.

   Delete a Course:
   1. Select a course.
   2. Click Delete.

      Changing the selected course automatically reloads students and assignments.

 WORKING WITH STUDENTS:

   Adding:
   1. Add a Student to a Course
   2. Select a course.
   3. Click Add in the Students section.